DualTachyon/rk3588-secure-boot/README.md

 $ ./rkdeveloptool db ../rk3588-secure-boot/enable-sb.usb.bin
 ```

+You may see that rkdeveloptool will print an error and that the download failed.
+For this binary only, this is normal and you should look at the UART to determine whether you were successful or not.

 - At this point, you should pay close attention to the UART output and follow any instructions given in it.

 - Secure boot is enabled in 3 stages: